oussama95boussaid/Behavioral-Cloning-Project/README.md

 The dataset consists of 24108 images:

 - 8036 images per camera angle
-- 8036 images per camera angle
+- 6428 train samples
-- 8036 images per camera angle
+- 1608 validation samples

 The training track has a lot of shallow bends and straight lines.
 As a result, the majority of recorded steering angles are zero.
 Therefore, image preprocessing and corresponding steering angles are needed to generalize the training model to unseen tracks, such as our validation track.